The Department for Education states that there is a need:

 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

 Colley Lane Primary Academy has a whole school approach to British values and SMSC education.
-Each half term begins with a dedicated focus to the British Values and SMSC which is then woven into our curriculum for the rest of the term, encouraging children and staff to respect and promote the British Values.
+Each half term begins with a dedicated focus to British Values and SMSC, which is then woven into our curriculum for the rest of the term, encouraging children and staff to respect and promote the British Values.

 Our approach readies children for life in modern Britain and the wider world.
 Our curriculum provides many opportunities for children to engage in the principles of British Values and gives them opportunities to apply them to real situations.
 The following overview demonstrates how we promote the key principles of British Values at Colley Lane Primary Academy.

 All students are given opportunities to make choices, every day, at a range of levels.